polar-app/polar-app/docs/SHARING.md

 Alice wants to invite Bob and Carol to collaborate on a document.
 She adds them by email and they are invited and add the document to their doc repo.

-They can then see ach others annotations.
+They can then see each others annotations.
 Alice can add more people and Bob and Carol automatically see the new users and their annotations.

 ## Private Moderated Groups